bradcar/bno08x_i2c_spi_MicroPython/README.md

 # bno08x-i2c-spi-micropython
-## Micropython I2C SPI library BNO08X sensors for 9-axis fusion
+## Micropython I2C SPI Library BNO08X Sensors for 9-axis Fusion

 bno08x MicroPython driver for I2C, SPI, UART on MicroPython.
 This is for the BNO086, BNO085, and BNO080 IMU sensors.
 The BNO08x sensors have a variety of sensors that can provide data/results.
 Each of these are accessed individually and called reports.
-A update_sensors must be called before sensors are read.
+An update_sensors must be called before sensors are read.

 This driver is written to provide to respond to high-frequency reports (short period), and also provides 0.1 msec resolution timestamps with each sensor report.
 Knowing IMU results together with timestamp of results is critical for many